k-off/arduino-ch-32-v-003-swio/README.md

 CH32V003 Arduino SWIO interface
 ===============================

-This is a very simple implementation of a SWIO interface for the CH32V003 micro$
+This is a very simple implementation of a SWIO interface for the CH32V003
+    microcontroller.

 It is intended to run on a stock Arduino Uno R3 board running at 16 MHz.